MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/volume-activation/plan/plan-for-volume-activation/Test-Lab-Guide--Demonstrate-Volume-Activation-Services.md

 You can verify KMS volume activation from the KMS host server, APP1 and from the client computer, CLIENT2.

 > [!NOTE]
-> If you set up and configured Active Directory\-based Activation before configuring KMS activation, you must use a client computer that is not running [!INCLUDE[win8_client_2](includes/win8_client_2_md.md)] or [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)]to verify that KMS activation works.
+> If you set up and configured Active Directory\-based Activation before configuring KMS activation, you must use a client computer that is not running Windows 8 or  Windows Server 2012 to verify that KMS activation works.
 Otherwise, the activation will be complete before your clients contact the server that is hosting KMS.

 > [!IMPORTANT]
 > KMS volume activation requires a minimum threshold of 25 computers before activation quests will be processed.
 The verification process described here will increment the activation count each time a client computer contacts the KMS host.
 However, unless the activation threshold is reached, the verification will take the form of an error message rather than a confirmation message.